 Personality over consistency

-Where contemporary design values systems and consistency above almost everything else, Y2K design prioritizes character.
+Y2K design prioritizes character.
 Elements can be slightly inconsistent.
 Hover states can be exuberant.
 Unexpected animations are encouraged.
-The goal is that using the app feels like being in a specific place, not using a generic interface.
+The goal is that using the app feels like being somewhere specific.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.